vserova/book/pages/ch_cgi.md

 -   A way to set/reset the context of the application (for Fast-CGI)

-The <span class="nctnt ncbi-class">CCgiContext</span> class unifies these diverse capabilities under one aggregate structure.
-As their names suggest, the <span class="nctnt ncbi-class">CCgiRequest</span> class receives and parses the request, and the <span class="nctnt ncbi-class">CCgiResponse</span> class outputs the response on an output stream.
-All incoming <span class="nctnt ncbi-class">CCgiCookie</span>s are also parsed and stored by the <span class="nctnt ncbi-class">CCgiRequest</span> object, and the outgoing cookies are sent along with the response by the <span class="nctnt ncbi-class">CCgiResponse</span> object.
-The request is actually processed by the application's <span class="nctnt ncbi-class">CNcbiResource</span>.
-The list of <span class="nctnt ncbi-class">CNcbiCommand</span>s stored with that resource object are scanned to find a matching command, which is then executed.
+The `CCgiContext` class unifies these diverse capabilities under one aggregate structure.
+As their names suggest, the `CCgiRequest` class receives and parses the request, and the `CCgiResponse` class outputs the response on an output stream.
+All incoming `CCgiCookie`s are also parsed and stored by the `CCgiRequest` object, and the outgoing cookies are sent along with the response by the `CCgiResponse` object.
+The request is actually processed by the application's `CNcbiResource`.
+The list of `CNcbiCommand`s stored with that resource object are scanned to find a matching command, which is then executed.

-The <span class="nctnt ncbi-class">CCgiContext</span> object, which is a <span class="nctnt ncbi-code">friend</span> to the <span class="nctnt ncbi-class">CCgiApplication</span> class, orchestrates this sequence of events in coordination with the application object.
+The `CCgiContext` object, which is a `friend` to the `CCgiApplication` class, orchestrates this sequence of events in coordination with the application object.
 The same application may be run in many different contexts, but the `resource` and defined set of `commands` are invariant.
 What changes with each context is the request and its associated response.

-The <span class="nctnt ncbi-class">CCgiApplication</span> class is a specialization of <span class="nctnt ncbi-class">CNcbiApplication</span>.
-[Figure 2](#figure-2-) illustrates the adaptation of the <span class="nctnt ncbi-func">Init()</span> and <span class="nctnt ncbi-func">Run()</span> member functions inherited from the <span class="nctnt ncbi-class">CNcbiApplication</span> class to the requirements of CGI programming.
+The `CCgiApplication` class is a specialization of `CNcbiApplication`.
+[Figure 2](#figure-2-) illustrates the adaptation of the `Init()` and `Run()` member functions inherited from the `CNcbiApplication` class to the requirements of CGI programming.
 Although the application is `contained` in the context, it is the application which creates and initializes each context in which it participates.
 The program arguments and environmental variables are passed along to the context, where they will be stored, thus freeing the application to be restarted in a new context, as in Fast-CGI.

 [![Figure 2.
 Adapting the init() and run() methods inherited from CNcbiApplication](/book/static/img/cgirun.gif)](/book/static/img/cgirun.gif "Click to see the full-resolution image")

 Figure 2.
 Adapting the init() and run() methods inherited from CNcbiApplication

-The application's <span class="nctnt ncbi-func">ProcessRequest</span> member function is an abstract function that must be implemented for each application project.
-In most cases, this function will access the query and the environment variables via the <span class="nctnt ncbi-class">CCgiContext</span>, using <span class="nctnt ncbi-func">ctx.GetRequest()</span> and <span class="nctnt ncbi-func">ctx.GetConfig()</span>.
-The application may then service the request using its resource's <span class="nctnt ncbi-func">HandleRequest()</span> method.
+The application's `ProcessRequest` member function is an abstract function that must be implemented for each application project.
+In most cases, this function will access the query and the environment variables via the `CCgiContext`, using `ctx.GetRequest()` and `ctx.GetConfig()`.
+The application may then service the request using its resource's `HandleRequest()` method.
 The context's response object can then be used to send an appropriate response.

 These classes are described in more detail below, along with abbreviated synopses of the class definitions.
 These are included here to provide a conceptual framework and are not intended as reference materials.
-For example, constructor and destructor declarations that operate on void arguments, and <span class="nctnt ncbi-code">const</span> methods that duplicate non-const declarations are generally not included here.
+For example, constructor and destructor declarations that operate on void arguments, and `const` methods that duplicate non-const declarations are generally not included here.
 Certain virtual functions and data members that have no meaning outside of a web application are also omitted.
 For complete definitions, refer to the header files via the source browsers.

 ### The CCgiApplication Class ([\*](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiApplication.html))

-As mentioned, the <span class="nctnt ncbi-class">CCgiApplication</span> class implements its own version of [Init()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiApplication.html#a0a910deea4387498e472b209967569f0), where it instantiates a [CNcbiResource](#cncbiresource-) object using <span class="nctnt ncbi-func">LoadResource()</span>.
-[Run()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiApplication.html#a9c4be90774829c6a66320a2391e7fcbb) is no longer a pure virtual function in this subclass, and its implementation now calls <span class="nctnt ncbi-func">CreateContext(), ProcessRequest()</span>, and <span class="nctnt ncbi-func">CCgiContext::GetResponse()</span>.
-The <span class="nctnt ncbi-class">CCgiApplication</span> class does **not** have a <span class="nctnt ncbi-class">CCgiContext</span> data member, because the application object can participate in multiple <span class="nctnt ncbi-class">CCgiContext</span>s.
-Instead, a local variable in each <span class="nctnt ncbi-func">Run()</span> invocation stores a pointer to the context created there.
-The <span class="nctnt ncbi-func">LoadServerContext()</span> member function is used in Web applications, where it is necessary to store more complex run-time data with the context object.
-The <span class="nctnt ncbi-class">CCgiServerContext</span> object returned by this function is stored as a data member of a <span class="nctnt ncbi-class">CCgiContext</span> and is application specific.
+As mentioned, the `CCgiApplication` class implements its own version of [Init()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiApplication.html#a0a910deea4387498e472b209967569f0), where it instantiates a [CNcbiResource](#cncbiresource-) object using `LoadResource()`.
+[Run()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCgiApplication.html#a9c4be90774829c6a66320a2391e7fcbb) is no longer a pure virtual function in this subclass, and its implementation now calls `CreateContext(), ProcessRequest()`, and `CCgiContext::GetResponse()`.
+The `CCgiApplication` class does **not** have a `CCgiContext` data member, because the application object can participate in multiple `CCgiContext`s.
+Instead, a local variable in each `Run()` invocation stores a pointer to the context created there.
+The `LoadServerContext()` member function is used in Web applications, where it is necessary to store more complex run-time data with the context object.
+The `CCgiServerContext` object returned by this function is stored as a data member of a `CCgiContext` and is application specific.

     class CCgiApplication : public CNcbiApplication
     {